melentye/andrey-melentyev.com/src/2017-09-04_importance-of-e-in-ml.md

 With the recent advances in areas of machine and deep learning, availability of large data sets and inexpensive compute power, engineering aspects of ML-heavy products such as maintainability, testability, scalability are becoming increasingly important.
 In real life products, even the most advanced and well-tuned model is worth very little until it is deployed.
-Being able to test and deploy new features and models quickly is a much desired capability.
+Being able to test and deploy new features and models quickly is a much-desired capability.

 A typical ML project will have a number of stages similar to the ones below with some feedback loops between them: